spackows/Code-generation-exploration/07_MURAL-API-better-docs/README.md

 <tr>
 <td valign="top">Format</td>
 <td valign="top"><p>It's difficult to say how the information is structured, because it's not available when scraped.</p></td>
-<td valign="top"><p>There are collapsed elements providing human readers with progressive disclsure, and some information is presented in a tabular-looking style.
+<td valign="top"><p>There are collapsed elements providing human readers with progressive disclosure, and some information is presented in a tabular-looking style.
 However, that is all done with cascading style sheets.
 The underlying HTML elements are very simple: headers, paragraphs, lists, and codeblock.
-This means converting the scraped HTML to eays-to-navigate text (or Markdown) is simple.</p></td>
+This means converting the scraped HTML to easy-to-navigate text (or Markdown) is simple.</p></td>
 </tr>
 </table>